 Preset Description Autodesk Media and Entertainment The Autodesk Media and Entertainment preset contains the most options since it contains the optimal settings for most animation workflows.
 All available options are visible in the UI so you can access and customize them.
-Autodesk MotionBuilder Use the Autodesk MotionBuilder preset if you are using a Maya to MotionBuilder

-Preset Description back to Maya workflow.
-This preset uses the Constraints and Character Defini- tions options set for optimal Character animation using Maya and MotionBuilder.
+Autodesk MotionBuilder Use the Autodesk MotionBuilder preset if you are using a Maya to MotionBuilder back to Maya workflow.
+This preset uses the Constraints and Skeleton Definitions options set for optimal Character animation using Maya and MotionBuilder.
 User Defined User Defined preset label displays whenever you modify a setting that is different from the preset default.